DoDAO-io/dodao-defi-course/generated/questions/decentralized_exchanges.md

 ##### ____ are basic sets of rules that allow data and cryptocurrencies to be shared securely between different nodes (i.e computers) in the blockchain network.

-- [ ]  Liquidity Pools
+- [x]  Liquidity Pools
 - [x]  Protocol
-- [ ]  Order Book
+- [x]  Order Book
-- [ ]  Exchanges
+- [x]  Exchanges

 Hint: NoHint

 Explanation: A protocol is a set of rules and instructions that needs to be followed by each entity of a blockchain system for secure transfer.
+Also, Liquidity Pools, Order Books and Exchanges are protocols too.

 Sub Topics: crypto-exchange